Flemingdon Park

-Flemingdon Park is a neighbourhood in Toronto, Ontario, Canada, located in the city's North York district.
+Flemingdon Park (locally Flemo) is a neighbourhood in Toronto, Ontario, Canada, located in the city's North York district.
 It is part of the Don Valley East federal and provincial electoral districts, and Ward 26: Don Valley East (South) municipally.
 In 2011, its population was 22,205.
 The average income was $66,784.

 It is bordered on the north by Eglinton Avenue East, on the west by the Don River (west branch), and on the east and south by the Don River (east branch).
-The two branches of the river join at the neighbourhood’s southwest corner.
+The two branches of the river join at the neighbourhood's southwest corner.
 The south border is a parkland access road that used to be known as Old Lawrence Avenue.
 Flemingdon Park is separated from neighbouring communities by river valleys on three sides, and a light industrial area, now mostly used as corporate offices, next to several railway lines on the north side.

 The community is named after its original owner, Robert John Fleming, the Mayor of Toronto in 1892–1893 and 1896–1897, and the nearby Don River.

 History

 Flemingdon Park was built on farmland owned by Robert John Fleming.
 After his death in 1925, it was sold to become public land.

 In 1958, following the trends of many other post-World War II cities, Toronto began to consider a large planned "apartment city" community for the 1950s population boom and influx of immigrants.
 Although there was immediate scepticism about the density of the development, the community was nevertheless built.
 Occupancy of the new apartments began in 1961, and the community was completed in the early 1970s.
 The community's developer was Olympia and York.

 On September 26, 1969, the Ontario Science Centre opened to the public.
-It is a major tourist attraction in Toronto.
+It was a major tourist attraction in Toronto before permanently closing in June 2024.
 Several commercial high rise buildings were developed in the late 20th century in Flemingdon Park including Foresters Tower, a 23-story high-rise, two 14-storey high-rises ICICI Bank Tower & De Beers Tower.
 Three residential high rise towers located next to the golf course were built in 1990.
 Sony Music Canada and Intel Core later acquired the two buildings as its functioning head office.

 Like many communities with a significant public housing component, Flemingdon Park has gained a reputation as a working-class community.
 New development has come, directed at higher-income residents, built mostly along the Don River ravines on the edges of Flemingdon Park.
-In 2000, this included the addition of a new section of middle-class single and semi-detached housing, and a luxury condominium apartment called "Tribeca", converted from an office building that was originally part of the Foresters complex, along the community’s north side.
+In 2000, this included the addition of a new section of middle-class single and semi-detached housing, and a luxury condominium apartment called "Tribeca", converted from an office building that was originally part of the Foresters complex, along the community's north side.
 Townhomes were along the community's east border, in a narrow strip between the Don Valley Parkway and the Don River (east), overlooking the Don Valley, located next to Flemingdon Park Golf Club.